redaGit/EDA-Overview/README.md

 3. YAML view

-# Creat Toloplogy
+# Create Toloplogy
 We will create a new topology of 2 spines and 4 leafs

 INSERT TOPO6 Image here

-before create a new topology, let's tear down the existing topology
+before creating a new topology, let's tear down the existing topology
 ```
 sudo make teardown-topology
 ```